 1. Introduction

-The Actua network is committed to ensure that ALL instructors are provided training to develop an understanding of Indigenous cultural and historical knowledge.
+The Actua network is committed to ensure that ALL instructors are provided training to develop an understanding of Indigenous cultures and diverse knowledge systems.
 The training is for all instructors; not just those who are engaging in Indigenous communities directly.
-As a network, we support Canada's Truth & Reconciliation Commission (TRC) Calls To Action.
-Our intention is to build teacher and student capacity for intercultural understanding, empathy, and mutual respect (63 iii).
+As a network, we support Canada's Truth & Reconciliation Commission (TRC) Calls To Action and the United Nation Declaration on the Rights of Indigenous Peoples (UNDRIP).

 To support our Network Members in facilitating training with their staff, Actua offers an instructor training resource in Indigenous Worldviews.
 The training you are about to receive should amplify your ability to effectively engage ALL youth, including more experience to effectively engage Indigenous youth.
-As a result, the training is exemplary that Actua is a unique experience for youth and also welcomes you into the network of undergraduate students who understand the impact of an “Actua Experience.”
+As a result, this training is an example that Actua is a unique experience for youth and also welcomes you into the network of undergraduate students who understand the impact of an “Actua Experience.”

-It is important to note that there is great diversity amongst Indigenous cultures and Nations.
-Therefore, we have created this model with the knowledge that it is not fully representative of the specific cultural practices and processes that are unique to individual First Nations, Inuit and Metis and other communities.
+Indigenous Peoples in Canada have distinct cultures, languages, governance systems, and worldviews.
+There are over 634 First Nations communities, eight Métis Nations, Settlements, five political organizations, four Inuit regions comprising 51 Inuit communities, and urban Indigenous populations in all major cities.
+Therefore, we have created this model with the knowledge that it is not fully representative of the specific cultural practices and processes that are unique to individual First Nations, Inuit and Métis and other communities.
 We encourage each network member to engage with local Indigenous training to ensure local cultural relevance of all Indigenous outreach programming.

 Course Overview